tlongers/doccydoc/sphinx/source/incidents.rst

 **Description**

-A pair of fields used to capture the most precise location of an incident, using whichever is the more precise of a geographical coordinates or the OSM object ID and name.
+A pair of fields used to capture the most precise location of an incident, using whichever is the more precise of a geographical coordinates or a name and reference/identity number from a gazetteer.

 **Type of field**

-Field pair that takes as input an EPSG:4326 coordinate pair, or an OSM object ID and name.
+Field pair that takes as input an EPSG:4326 coordinate pair, or a name and reference/identity number from a gazetteer.

 **Example of use**